Francis Crick: 1951–1953: DNA structure

 In 1951 and 1952, together with William Cochran and Vladimir Vand, Crick assisted in the development of a mathematical theory of X-ray diffraction by a helical molecule.
 This theoretical result matched well with X-ray data for proteins that contain sequences of amino acids in the alpha helix conformation.
 Helical diffraction theory turned out to also be useful for understanding the structure of DNA.

 Late in 1951, Crick started working with James Watson at Cavendish Laboratory at the University of Cambridge, England.
 Using "Photo 51" (the X-ray diffraction results of Rosalind Franklin and her graduate student Raymond Gosling of King's College London, given to them by Gosling and Franklin's colleague Wilkins), Watson and Crick together developed a model for a helical structure of DNA, which they published in 1953.
 For this and subsequent work they were jointly awarded the Nobel Prize in Physiology or Medicine in 1962 with Wilkins.

 When Watson came to Cambridge, Crick was a 35-year-old graduate student (due to his work during WWII) and Watson was only 23, but had already obtained a PhD.
 They shared an interest in the fundamental problem of learning how genetic information might be stored in molecular form.
 Watson and Crick talked endlessly about DNA and the idea that it might be possible to guess a good molecular model of its structure.
-A key piece of experimentally-derived information came from X-ray diffraction images that had been obtained by Wilkins, Franklin, and Gosling.
-In November 1951, Wilkins came to Cambridge and shared his data with Watson and Crick.
+A key piece of experimentally-derived information came from X-ray diffraction images that had been obtained by Franklin, and Gosling.
+In November 1951, Wilkins came to Cambridge and shared the data with Watson and Crick.
 Alexander Stokes (another expert in helical diffraction theory) and Wilkins (both at King's College) had reached the conclusion that X-ray diffraction data for DNA indicated that the molecule had a helical structure—but Franklin vehemently disputed this conclusion.
 Stimulated by their discussions with Wilkins and what Watson learned by attending a talk given by Franklin about her work on DNA, Crick and Watson produced and showed off an erroneous first model of DNA.
 Their hurry to produce a model of DNA structure was driven in part by the knowledge that they were competing against Linus Pauling.
 Given Pauling's recent success in discovering the Alpha helix, they feared that Pauling might also be the first to determine the structure of DNA.